exercism/blog/posts/interview-with-clever-tykes.md

-_I'm chatting to Jodie and Ben Cook who have a series of storybooks including one that inspires children to learn to code._
+_Nicole chatted to Jodie and Ben Cook who have a series of storybooks including one that inspires children to learn to code._

 **Hello!
 Could you give us a quick overview of your Clever Tykes books?**